TehreemFarooqi/TehreemFarooqi/README.md

 LinkedIn: <a href="https://www.linkedin.com/in/tehreemfarooqi/">Tehreem Farooqi</a><br/>
 Twitter: <a href="https://twitter.com/TehreemFarooqi">@TehreemFarooqi</a>

-- 💬 Let's start a conversation about starting an entrepreneurial venture together, or ask me about those Urdu/Hindi words you don't understand, or gimme a job opportunity maybe? 😉
+- 💬 Let's have a chat about starting an entrepreneurial venture together, or ask me about those Urdu/Hindi words you don't understand, or gimme a job opportunity maybe? 😉